Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission

 In general, the cheapest embroidery machines are going to be made by Brother.
-These affordable computerized embroidery machines that I have listed (besides the Brother PE800) are all usually under or around $600 when purchased new.
-If you aren’t wanting a Brother embroidery machine, the next cheapest embroidery machine brands are usually Singer and Eversewn.
-It’s generally agreed upon that Singer embroidery machines are not what they used to be, so I’d be very careful with purchasing from Singer.
+If you don’t want a Brother embroidery machine, the next cheapest embroidery machine brands are usually Singer and Eversewn.
+It’s generally agreed upon that Singer embroidery machines are not what they used to be, so be careful purchasing a Singer.
 (Although the Singer Futura XL400 is one of their more highly-reviewed embroidery machines.)
 If you’re interested in Eversewn, I’d recommend checking out the Eversewn Sparrow X sewing and embroidery machine.

 In general, the Brother PE535 is one of the cheapest embroidery machines available that is also easy to use.
 Just note that it’s an embroidery-only machine, not a combination sewing and embroidery machine.
 Consider purchasing an affordable sewing machine like the Brother XM2701 if you’re wanting to sew also and don’t already own a sewing machine.